Gravesend To Blyth Sands Isle Of Grain

 On the opposite bank is the huge DP World London Gateway Port.
 Opened in 2013 the deep water port can handle the biggest container ships from around the world.
 The site is a fully integrated logistics facility which is semi-automated, it uses robotic automated stacking cranes to assist with managing containers as they are moved from ship to shore, onto trucks and trains.
 The 12 quayside cranes are among the largest in the world and can lift containers weighing 80 tonnes.
 Its American owners currently have three deep-water berths with the ability to expand to six.
 Having been closer to the site it looks impressive and almost out of this world on scale.

-Walking the seawall on Cooling Marsh near Blyth Sands.
+The boys walking the seawall near Blyth Sands.

 Being so remote many of the stiles are starting to show their age, but if you get the chance to walk this footpath give it a go, it really is a special place, especially on a sunny day like today.
 During the week it is very quiet and you will probably never see another living soul, but please carry plenty of food and water.